 "I thought we were going to Godric's Hollow?"
 Ginny said.

 "We still are," Harry confirmed.
 "This is just a load of maybes."

 It had been decided early on that travelling by motor would be the safest way to approach the village.
-Hermione had discovered Bagshot's address, though if she was in hiding, perhaps behind a Fidelius of her own, then Scott would be the only chance they had of finding her.
-There was no guarantee she even remained in Godric's Hollow at all.
-Harry was eager to find more Horcruxes but the trip would be worthwhile for him regardless of whether they found Bagshot or not.
+Hermione had discovered Bagshot's address, though if Bagshot were in hiding, perhaps behind a Fidelius of her own, then Scott would be the only chance they had of finding her.
+There was no guarantee that she even remained in Godric's Hollow at all.
+Harry was eager to find more Horcruxes, but the trip would be worthwhile for him regardless of whether they found Bagshot or not.
 He wanted to see his parents' graves, and the house he couldn't remember.

 Harry walked to the window and peered up at the overcast sky as raindrops plunked against the blurry pane.
 "Seen anything?" he asked Scott.

 "Not yet.
 If they haven't narrowed it down by now, they must not know where to start.
 That's encouraging," Scott said satisfactorily.